 • Promote and recognize the Caribbean’s intellectual and cultural development

 • Promote the University’s name recognition in the UK and the wider European Union

-• Catalyze and strengthen relationships between Caribbean Diaspora people and the Caribbean
+• Catalyze and strengthen relationships between the Caribbean Diaspora people and the Caribbean